hbowie/notenik/docs/index.md

 <h2 id="sequence-your-notes">Sequence Your Notes</h2>

-Add a Seq Field to a Collection (using a template file) in order to specify a sequence number, revision letter, or version number to be associated with each Note.
+Add a Seq Field to a Collection (using a template file) in order to specify a sequence number, revision letter, version number or priority to be associated with each Note.

-A Seq field may contain letters, digits and one or more periods (aka decimal points).
+A Seq field may contain letters, digits and one or more periods (aka decimal points) or hyphens.

 You may wish to assign a unique Seq value to each Note in a Collection, but Notenik does not require this (in other words, it does allow duplicate Seq values to be assigned to different Notes).